 Dig the area around your crawlspace and install a PVC drainage pipe around the outside.
 Dig until you have enough room to put the PVC pipe and a layer of gravel.
-Drill some holes in the pipe and bury it.
-When there is runoff, it will go into the drain pipe instead of your crawlspace.
+If your pipes are not perforated drill some holes in the pipes and bury it.
+When there is a runoff, it will go into the drainpipe instead of your crawlspace.

 Install a Power Fan

 If you can keep the air moving, and destabilize the atmosphere in the crawlspace, then you can stop water from forming on the pipes, electrical wiring, and ductwork.
 Install one at each end of your crawlspace for the best results.